aparunov/physicsResourceList/README.md

 Compilation of 1300 solved problems from mathematical olympiads with problem solving strategies.

+### Selected Problems In Discrete Mathematics by G.P.
+Gavrilov

+Russian-style collection of problems in discrete mathematics.
+Due to selection of topics, this one could also fit under Computer Science.

 ### A Collection of Problems on Complex Analysis (Dover Books on Mathematics) Revised ed.
 Edition by L. I. Volkovyskii, G. L. Lunts, I. G. Aramanovich

 Russian-style book with problems in complex analysis.